adhithyakrishna/adhithyakrishna.github.io/content/en/tech/high_performance_java_persistence/Jdbc_and_database_essentials/jdbc_connection_management.md

 {{< featuredImage >}}

+This notes is for the book - [High performance java persistence](https://vladmihalcea.com/books/high-performance-java-persistence/)

 The JDBC API provides common interface for communicating to the db server.
 To communicate to a db server, a Java program must first obtain a _java.sql.connection._. _java.sql.Driver_ is the actual db connection provider. _java.sql.DriverManager_ provides the more convenience since it can also resolve the JDBC driver associated with the current db connection URL.

 #### DriverManager